AlexTereshenkov/AlexTereshenkov.github.io/content/adding-python-dependency.md

 ### Library maintenance status and release cadence

 High commit frequency would indicate active development, and projects that are actively developed are more favorable than stale ones.
+It is also helpful to see the project owners being receptive to contributions from users which implies that you'd likely be able to submit patches for the bugs that may impact your project.
+Having a comprehensive test harness with a decent code coverage is highly desired as well.

 ### Number of downloads from the PyPI